cloudfoundry/diego-release/examples/aws/README.md

 ## Using CF-MySQL instead of etcd (optional)

-If you want to use CF-MySQL, follow the directions in [Setup CF-MySQL](OPTIONAL.md#deploy-standalone-cf-mysql) to configure and create the Cf-MySQL cluster.
+To use a CF-MySQL deployment as the Diego data store, follow the directions in [Setup CF-MySQL](OPTIONAL.md#deploy-standalone-cf-mysql) to configure and create the CF-MySQL cluster.

 ## Create and Upload Volume Driver Release (experimental) (optional)